 Types of irrigation for potato crops

 There are four common methods used in potato crops irrigation: overhead rain guns, boom irrigation, sprinkler systems and drip irrigation.
-In this article you can find details about their efficiency and costs involved.
+Find out about their efficiency and costs involved.

 Overhead rain guns